What is neck pain?

 Neck pain commonly stems from poor posture — particularly forward head posture from desk work and phone use.
 Muscle strain, cervical disc issues, facet joint irritation, and nerve compression can all contribute.
 Previous injuries like whiplash, arthritis, and stress-related tension are also common causes.
 Your PT will identify which factors are driving your specific symptoms.

-How virtual PT helps with neck pain
+How online PT helps with neck pain

+Evaluation.
 Your PT conducts a thorough assessment over video — observing your posture, guiding you through neck movements, and testing strength and range of motion to pinpoint the source of your pain.

+Treatment.
 Your program includes targeted exercises to strengthen the deep neck muscles and upper back, mobility work to restore range of motion, and practical guidance on workstation setup and posture habits.

+Ongoing support.
 Message your PT between visits about flare-ups, exercise questions, or changes in symptoms.
 Your program evolves as your pain improves.

 What to expect